codingbbq/codingbbq.github.io/_posts/2019-03-25-Sherlock-and-array-hackerrank-.markdown

 Self Analysis
 1. To solve this problem, I spent considerable more than expected time.
 2. Did not solve for the test case [1,4,1] for which my Test Case 6 failed.
 I lost my nerve and spent hackos to get the test case data.
 3. I realized that with a lot of background noise, it is nearly impossible to concentrate on such problems.
-So I have been listening to instrumental playlists on youtube to keep me focused.
+So I have been listening to instrumental playlists on YouTube to keep me focused.
 4. I feel happy that I motivated myself to solve this problem.
 Also this problem gave me a 4th star on the problem solving badge.
 So Yay!!!

 ```javascript